overhide/overhide/README.md

 * *overhide.js* secures user's data client side--secured before leaves the browser
 * user can validate security of their data: user has transparency into *overhide* broker to validate encryption by service
 * user has the option to treat their online data like any other local computer application data; back it up, export, import, move providers.
-   * depending on service, user might have flexibility to choose own *overhide* broker
 * user continues to have all the availability and reliability benefits of storing data in the cloud/on-prem server
-* user controls their passwords: e.g. manage them with a browser [*keybiner*](#secrets-and-the-keybiner) widget

 ### Expected Use Cases

 The above benefits can only be reaped for certain expected use-cases of a "service".

-* only suitable for certain data patterns where service's data can be reasonably expected to be fully managed within a rich client application: no use of SQL relational data, database-engine, indices, server-side processing, or server-side third-party integrations
+* only suitable for certain data patterns where service's data can be reasonably expected to be fully managed within a rich client application: no use of [SQL relational data, database-engine, indices](docs/exposed.md), server-side processing, or server-side third-party integrations
-* suitable to make decentralized apps (DApps) regardless of their use of blockchain technology: seems the right fit for DApps' off-chain data and no-chain DApps
+* suitable to make decentralized apps (DApps) regardless of their use of ledger technology: seems the right fit for DApps' off-chain data and no-chain DApps

 ## Where To?